mokiat/PipniAPI/README.md

 # PipniAPI

-Tool for testing API endpoints
+PipniAPI is a tool for testing API endpoints.